9 considerations when choosing

 1. Connect to more channels.
 Manually managing channels takes a lot of time.
 By switching to an automated channel manager, you can expand your distribution strategy with more sales channels to attract potential guests and increase both direct and indirect reservations.
 You can round out your distribution strategy to drive online sales using OTAs, metasearch sites, and GDS.

 2. Reduce or eliminate accidental overbookings.
 Overbookings are detrimental to a property.
 They significantly impact the guest experience and result in negative reviews.
-A hotel channel manager immediately updates availability in real-time so travelers cannot make a new booking if someone else has already booked a room.
+A hotel channel manager makes real-time updates in availability so travelers cannot make a new booking if someone else has already booked a room.

 3. Minimize reservation errors.
 Transferring reservation information from emails or extranets to a spreadsheet is bound to result in errors.
 A hotel booking system automatically transfer information from OTAs to your PMS, including names, dates, occupancy, and check-in times.